-Before you pick up a color palette and run with it, give it some thought.
+Before you pick up a colour palette and run with it, give it some thought.
 As a general rule of thumb, your walls should match your interiors or complement the theme you’ve chosen.
 Your paint should match your furniture, the art pieces, and other tidbits that make up the inside of your home.

 How to choose paint colors for your home:

-Once you’re done with the renovation/decoration, do some research on popular house painting designs and colors.
+Once you’re done with the renovation/decoration, do some research on popular house painting designs and colour.
 Pinterest is a great resource to refer to when you’re at a loss for ideas or are overwhelmed by the paint options.
 It will give you a rough idea about the aesthetic you want for your house.
-Other social media platforms can also guide you and make choosing your paint colors easier.
+Other social media platforms can also guide you and make choosing your paint colours easier.

 While you’re on the subject, do your research on what is the longest lasting exterior paint?
 For example, Acrylic paint has proven to be the most durable of them all but it won’t hurt to explore your options.

 The colour you select should beautifully blend and enhance the look of your house.
 Look for house painting colour combinations when deciding on a colour palette.

 As a general rule of the thumb, if you want to drive focus to your walls, you should opt for bold, vibrant colours.
 If you want a minimalist vibe, go for softer, more neutral colours.
 If you want your room to look bigger, experiment with whites.
 Explore all the possibilities and then decide on a colour palette.

 Before you finalize a colour, a good idea is to do a test run of how it will look on your walls.
 Just colour a patch or two on the wall and observe how it looks throughout the day.
 If it looks shabby come sunset or sunrise, look for alternatives.